lglenn/Jarlint/README.md

 Running jarlint
 ---------------

-The script looks at the environment for the classpath.
+The script will look in the following places for the classpath, in this order:

+1. A file with the name of the first parameter from the command line.
+2. The first parameter from the command line.
+3. The CLASSPATH environment variable.

+Examples:

+A file:

+    jarlint classpath.txt

+Pass the classpath on the command line:

+    jarlint ./classes:./lib/foo.jar:./lib/bar.jar

+Use the environment:

-    CLASSPATH=lib/foo.jar:lib/bar.jar:classes
+    export CLASSPATH=lib/foo.jar:lib/bar.jar:classes
     jarlint